 - Check the slopes of bottom cut-pieces of a sink, towards the nahani trap.

 - Ensure that the edges of the kitchen platform and sills are properly rounded.

 - The procedure of ceramic tile dado work is the same as the glazed tile.

-- Glazed tile should be cut done with a diamond point cutter and ceramic tile should be cut with hand cutting machine. (ceramic tile cutter)
+- Glazed tile should be cut done with a diamond point cutter and ceramic tile should be cut with a hand cutting machine. (ceramic tile cutter)

 DETAILS OF CHART FOR UPDATING THE MOSAIC TILES WORK ACTIVITY